 All electronic documents are provided for personal use only.
 Downloading a document should be considered a request by you for a single copy.
 Do not circulate or disseminate.

 [NB: E-mail me to get the latest versions of the manuscripts that are listed as "submitted / in revision" on my CV.]

 Accepted / in press:

-Fedorenko, E., Hsieh P.-J. & Balewski, Z. (in press).
+Fedorenko, E., Hsieh P.-J. & Balewski, Z. (2013).
 A possible functional localizer for identifying brain regions sensitive to sentence-level prosody.
 Language, Cognition and Neuroscience (formerly Language and Cognitive Processes).